-The canal, though an improvement was still flawed, and it is not until the coming of the Railroad that the industrial revolution would really explode throughout the Blackstone Valley and America.
-The Boston to Worcester line in 1835, followed by the Providence and Worcester Railroad in 1847 allowed for the fast, cheap and reliable transport of raw materials, finished goods, and farm products between the villages of the Blackstone Valley and the ports of Providence and Boston.
+Though an improvement, the canal was still flawed, and it is not until the coming of the Railroad that the industrial revolution would really explode throughout the Blackstone Valley and America.
+The Boston to Worcester line in 1835, followed by the Providence and Worcester Railroad in 1847, allowed for the fast, cheap, and reliable transport of raw materials, finished goods, and farm products between the villages of the Blackstone Valley and the ports of Providence and Boston.
 Rail service also made practical the conversion of the textile mills of the valley from waterpower to steam power by the 1860s and 1870s.

 In the 1920s, mills began to decline in the United States, as manufacturing in the Northeast weakened.
 Life in the Blackstone River Valley is much different now than it was when Samuel Slater and Moses Brown teamed up to establish the textile industry in the United States roughly 130 years ago.
 The presence of the textile industry has diminished, though its impact has not.

 Today, the elements that turned this quiet valley into an industrial powerhouse are still present.
-The river, the canal, the mill villages, the agricultural landscape and many of the mills are still here – part of the living landscape of the Blackstone River Valley.
+The river, the canal, the mill villages, the agricultural landscape, and many of the mills are still here – part of the Blackstone River Valley’s living landscape.

-Visitors to Blackstone River Valley National Heritage Corridor can explore over 300 years of American history at the birthplace of the American Industrial Revolution.
+Visitors to Blackstone River Valley National Heritage Corridor can explore over 300 years of American history at the American Industrial Revolution’s birthplace.
 Throughout the region, corridor signs help guide visitors, remind people of the varied landscapes, and help explain the historic and natural resources that shaped the Valley’s story.
-Several self-guided walking tours have been developed for towns, neighborhoods and historic resources in the Valley that can be picked up at the Visitor Information Centers.
+Several self-guided walking tours have been developed for towns, neighborhoods, and historic resources in the Valley that can be picked up at the Visitor Information Centers.

-The Waters Farm in Sutton, Massachusetts is a good example of the farms that dominated the region before mills.
+The Waters Farm in Sutton, Massachusetts, is a good example of the farms that dominated the region before mills.
 The Waters family built the first part of the farm in 1728.
 They grew apples and made apple cider to earn a living, but commercial trade was not a major part of life on the farm, so they produced most of what they needed themselves.
 At one point, the farm had its own blacksmith and carpenter’s shop, barn, and cider mill.
 Today, visitors can tour the farm and learn more about pre-Industrial life in the river valley and the Waters family, who lived on the property from the early 1700s to the late 1900s.
-Visitors can also explore the historic town of Sutton, which, like much of the valley, became more industrialized over time.
+Visitors can also explore Sutton’s historic town, which, like much of the valley, became more industrialized over time.